digiltd/oh-rtd-test/Hardware-FAQ.md

 On a separate system download:

-* For CubieBoard2:  Both of these work well with OpenHAB [Cubiuntu - Lubuntu](http://dl.cubieboard.org/cubiuntux/cubiuntu/cubiuntu_cb2_1.001_3308067698bcd2d5246071da85547d77.img.zip
+* For CubieBoard2:  The CubieBoard2 or CubieTruck works very well with OpenHAB for relatively large installations.
+The following Linux distros work with OpenHAB
+[Cubiuntu - Lubuntu](http://dl.cubieboard.org/cubiuntux/cubiuntu/cubiuntu_cb2_1.001_3308067698bcd2d5246071da85547d77.img.zip
 ) or
 [Cubian - Debian](http://cubian.org/downloads/)